-s chairperson of the Committee of Laws, it is my job to review submissions from branches for proposed changes to their bylaws.
-After reviewing, I then make a recommendation of approval or disapproval-based on long-standing presidential rulings-to the full committee.
+S chairperson of the Committee of Laws, it is my job to review submissions from branches for proposed changes to their bylaws.
+I then make a recommendation based on long-standing presidential rulings-to the full committee on whether the proposed change is in conflict with the NALC National Constitution.
 Also serving on the Committee of Laws are Vice President George Mignosi and Director of Life Insurance Myra Warren.